 Not only did the linseed oil draw out the imperfection, but it just didn’t jive with the faces being made of a different wood.

-So…I painted the top.
-I am so glad I did because it really set off that mahogany and now your eye is drawn to the faces instead.
+So…I paint the top.
+I am so happy because it really sets off that mahogany and now draws your eye to the faces instead.

 Take note of the smaller drawers pictured above.
-Like I mentioned earlier, two of the pulls were missing or broken and I didn’t want to replace the entire set because these are the real deal – nice, heavy brass swag pulls that are irreplaceable.
+Also, two of the pulls are missing or broken.
+However, I don’t want to replace the entire set.
+They are the real deal – nice, heavy brass swag pulls that are irreplaceable.

 It took me a while to wrap my brain around what to do with those small drawers.
 I searched over 4,000 listings on different sites trying to find a similar style or something that would coordinate.
 Nothing appealed to me.

 Then bingo, it came to me what to do (gave myself a head-smack for not thinking of it sooner).
 I found a couple of antique pulls with back-plates that were the same length as the width of the hole spacing.
 Score!
 To fill the holes, I cut some wooden dowel plugs and glued them in, making sure to drill the pull hole before nailing the back-plate on.